TechStuff2020/CashPlus-Portfolio/README.md

 > Thus, a 'tweaked' calculation method offers a better, more real-life way to assess portfolio performance.
 It also makes benchmarking against index more realistic.
 As equities should be invested with a time horizon of at least 3-5 years, practically it is fair to assume that cash dips and rises from BUY/SELL trades are done from a separate Cash account earmarked for investing, rather than an expense account.
 The Cash is treated as a part of investment, as it counts towards the opportunity cost of holding an index fund.
 More on this - https://github.com/picaYmica/Portfolio-Doctor/wiki/Introduction-to-'Cash-aware'-portfolio

-With benchmarking correctly done, the "Doctor" can now answer many questions and run several what-if scenarios that offer useful insights to the investor.
+With benchmarking correctly done, the tool can now answer many questions and run several what-if scenarios that offer useful insights to the investor.
 Particularly, if users don't wish to use lumpsum investment to avoid **market timing**, there is also a feature to simulate staggered regular purchases.
 Users can then compare their actual performance with such What-if scenarios.

 ![Image](https://user-images.githubusercontent.com/20066864/243866423-378681d8-fa5b-4a51-8afd-931c68faca28.png)

 ![image](https://github.com/picaYmica/Portfolio-Doctor/assets/20066864/4a9c993f-2d32-4691-a3bb-404d3311db0c)

-### What else does the doctor do?
+### What else does the portfolio analyzer do?

-Besides performance vs a benchmark, the doctor can also assess the volatality of your portfolio against a reference index.
+Besides performance vs a benchmark, the tool can also assess the volatality of your portfolio against a reference index.
 It can also tell you how well the portfolio is diversified, by grouping your equities in sectors, regions and type of stocks you hold, e.g. momentum, growth, value, etc.

 ![image](https://github.com/picaYmica/Portfolio-Doctor/assets/20066864/443b1330-0e9d-4f12-9d07-37de30a25eaf)